-"I'm not an economist, but I understand one thing: when a person is in debt and has no immediate prospects of bringing in high income - he must not make non-essential investments.
+I’m not an economist, but I understand one thing: when a person is in debt and has no immediate prospects of bringing in high income, he must not make non-essential investments.
 The same goes for our community.
 I am talking about [the plan to] enclose the open balconies [to create an extra room in the homes].
-Ever since we built the houses, we have raised generations of children and we have not felt that we are short of space. … I'm not saying that it's unnecessary to give the older child optimal conditions for his development, but when for the next two years we don't expect any income from our branches of the economy - we'll wait until the industry starts bringing in profits and then we'll build...".
+Ever since we built the houses, we have raised generations of children and we have not felt that we are short of space. … I’m not saying that it’s unnecessary to give the older child optimal conditions for his development, but when for the next two years we don’t expect any income from our branches of the economy, we’ll wait until the industry starts bringing in profits and then we’ll build.

 Although she did not have a formal management role in the community, Tsila raised allegations of public indiscretion in the investments of funds.
-She revealed a basic understanding of the community's difficulty in being profitable and she even offered an alternative.
-Through Tsila's words we perceive the feeling that the resources and assets of the collective were also her resources and assets, as is customary in the cooperative society.
-Therefore, she regarded herself as a person who had the right to an opinion and the social power to share in the decision of what will be done with those funds, and she proposed to act according to what she felt was common sense.
+She revealed a basic understanding of the community’s difficulty in being profitable and even offered an alternative.
+Through Tsila’s words, we perceive the feeling that the resources and assets of the collective were also her resources and assets, as is customary in a cooperative society.
+Therefore, she regarded herself as a person who had the right to an opinion and the social power to share in the decision of what would be done with those funds, proposing to act according to what she felt was common sense.

-This theme showed that the friendship among the three women was a major source of strength that helped them deal with the daily challenges in the kibbutz and served as a central tool for them to maintain their personal identity within the framework of collective life.
+This theme showed that the friendship among the three women was a major source of strength that helped them deal with the daily challenges in the kibbutz and served as a central tool for maintaining their personal identity within the framework of collective life.

 Discussion - Between the personal and the public: friendship as a force for empowering the individual in the community in the perspective of the passage of generations

-The analysis of the experiences of the three friends revealed a complex process of twice-over generational change that reflected the broad transformations in the kibbutz and in Israeli society (Dar & Getz, 2020).
+The analysis of the experiences of the three friends reveals a complex process of twice-over generational change that reflected the broad transformations in the kibbutz and in Israeli society (Dar & Getz, 2020).

-The women’s friendship had a central role in shaping their identity and in facing the challenges of life in the kibbutz, serving as a source of support and empowerment, as previously described in articles by Eichenbaum and Orbach (1982), Jarvis (2017), Panchadhyayi (2021) and Wenger (2021), enabling them to initiate personal adjustments and influence the evolvement of the community despite the limitations of its social structure (Ferree & Tripp, 2006).
-From the analysis of the findings it appears that three timepoints can signify the changes that took place over time in the three women’s relationship with the cooperative community.
-The first was observation for the sake of learning, the second involvement and taking action, and the third was the reflective perspective of time and experience found in advanced age.
+The women’s friendship played a central role in shaping their identities and navigating the challenges of life in the kibbutz.
+It served as a source of support and empowerment, as described in articles by Eichenbaum and Orbach (1982), Jarvis (2017), Panchadhyayi (2021), and Wenger (2021).
+This bond enabled them to make personal adjustments and influence the community’s evolution despite the limitations imposed by its social structure (Ferree & Tripp, 2006).
+Analysis of the findings indicates three key points that signify changes in the three women’s relationship with the cooperative community.
+The first is observation for the sake of learning, the second is active involvement and action, and the third reflects a perspective shaped by time and experience in advanced age.

 At first, they watched from the sidelines, not yet belonging, digesting the new reality and slowly adapting to it.
-They experienced the difficulty in being absorbed into the community, the austere conditions, the physical and emotional struggles at work, and the lack of support or training.
-They coped with the dichotomy between self-realization and solidarity with the community which sometimes led to compromising their personal desires for the sake of meeting social expectations, but still contributed to the formation of their personal identity.
+They experienced difficulty in being absorbed into the community, the austere conditions, the physical and emotional struggles at work, and the lack of support or training.
+They coped with the dichotomy between self-realization and solidarity with the community, which sometimes led to compromising their desires for the sake of meeting social expectations but still contributed to the formation of their personal identity.